pflanze/functional-perl/README.md

 The project should not be used for production code yet for the following reasons:

-* the chosen namespaces and interfaces are still in flux; it hasn't been released to CPAN yet for this reason

-* some modules may be replaced with other more widely used ones in the interest of staying with the common base
+* the namespaces are not fixed yet (in particular, everything in `Chj::` should probably be renamed); also, the interfaces should be treated as alpha: this is freshly released and very much open to input.
+Some modules may be replaced with other more widely used ones in the interest of staying with the common base (in particular, the `Chj::IO::` infrastructure should likely be deprecated or reimplemented.)
+For these reasons, the modules have not been packaged and released on CPAN yet.

 * tutorials are not complete yet, and less experienced Perl programmers will have difficulties writing or debugging code in this